vasishth/smlp2019/index.md

 ## Welcome to The Third Summer School on Statistical Methods for Linguistics and Psychology, 2019, 9-13 September

-## Application form
+## Schedule

-Please fill out [this form](https://goo.gl/forms/0Insv3bbbv1RrWiA2) to apply to attend this summer school.
-Deadling for applications: April 1, 2019.
-Decisions will be announced April 10, 2019.

-Some seats are reserved in each stream for members of the following groups: [SFB 1287](https://www.uni-potsdam.de/en/sfb1287/index.html), [SFB 1294](https://www.uni-potsdam.de/de/sfb1294.html), and [SFB 1102](http://www.sfb1102.uni-saarland.de/).
+You can download the floor plan of the Griebnitzsee campus building (Haus 6) and the schedule for the summer school from [here](https://www.uni-potsdam.de/en/sfb1287/index.html).

 ## Summer School Location

 [Griebnitzsee Campus, University of Potsdam, Germany](https://www.uni-potsdam.de/db/zeik-portal/gm/lageplan-up.php?komplex=3)

 The summer school will be held at the Griebnitzsee campus of the University of Potsdam; this is about 15-20 minutes away from Berlin zoo station by train.
 Lectures will be held in Haus 6.
-Invited lectures will be held in Hoersaal H02.
+The introductory session on Monday morning and invited lectures will be held in Hoersaal H02.
 Campus map: [download from here](https://www.uni-potsdam.de/db/zeik-portal/gm/griebnitzsee.pdf).
 Please use [bvg.de](http://www.bvg.de/en/) for planning your travel (by train or bus).

 ## Keynote lectures

-The following are confirmed speakers:
+The speakers:

-    - Julia Haaf, on modeling individual differences
+    - Julia Haaf, on modeling individual differences  (Hoersaal 02)
-    - Douglas Bates, title to be announced
+    - Douglas Bates, title to be announced            (Hoersaal 02)
     - Reinhold Kliegl, title to be announced
-    - Paul Buerkner, ordinal regression
+    - Paul Buerkner, ordinal regression               (Hoersaak 02)

 ## Curriculum